 In June 2019, the Company withdrew regulatory filings submitted to Health Canada for two cardiovascular pharmaceutical products for which the Company acquired exclusive Canadian distribution rights in 2016.
-Subsequent to receiving a Notice of Deficiency from Health Canada during the year, the Company and its European partner decided to withdraw the regulatory filings for these two products and not to further pursue regulatory approval.

-As such, the Company has recognized an impairment loss of \$424,941 related to these products, representing regulatory filing costs incurred to date.
+Subsequent to receiving a Notice of Deficiency from Health Canada, the Company and its European partner decided to withdraw the regulatory filings for these two products and not to further pursue regulatory approval.
+As such, the Company recognized an impairment loss of \$424,941 related to these products in 2019, representing regulatory filing costs incurred.
 Subsequent to the withdrawal of regulatory filings for these two products, the Company recovered \$180,000 from its European partner as reimbursement for certain regulatory filing costs incurred by the Company.
-The net impairment loss related to these products of \$244,941 is included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income (see Note 15).
+The net impairment loss related to these products of \$244,941 was included in selling, general and administration expenses in the Company's 2019 Consolidated Statement of Comprehensive Income.

 In December 2019, due to uncertainty in obtaining approval for new product dossier and filing costs in a certain international market from the local regulatory authority, the Company recognized an impairment loss of \$164,640 representing the excess of the carrying amount of costs incurred in developing this asset over its estimated recoverable amount which is its value in use.
-This impairment loss is included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income (see Note 15).
+This impairment loss was included in selling, general and administration expenses in the Company's 2019 Consolidated Statement of Comprehensive Income.